International Holocaust Remembrance Day 2026

 In 2005, the UN designated January 27 – the day that Auschwitz-Birkenau was liberated in 1945 – as International Holocaust Remembrance Day.
 On this day, people around the world are encouraged to learn about the atrocities of the Holocaust, honour the memories of the six million Jewish victims and listen to stories from survivors.

-How is the Holocaust Survivor Memoirs Program commemorating IHRD 2025?
+How is the Holocaust Survivor Memoirs Program commemorating IHRD 2026?

-Guests will receive a complimentary memoir.
+Guests will receive a complimentary copy of the memoir.

 Holocaust Education Resources for IHRD